martinmoec/Fable.ReactNative.Navigation/README.md

 # Fable.ReactNative.Navigation

-Provides Fable bindings for the stack navigator of [React Navigation](https://reactnavigation.org).
+Provides Fable bindings for the stack and bottom-tabs navigators of [React Navigation](https://reactnavigation.org).

 View the requirements and read the docs on getting started with React Navigation [here](https://reactnavigation.org/docs/getting-started).